-The NAV receiver has an active frequency, a standby frequency, and a tuning knob, just like the COMM receiver.2 Tune it to 114.1, and press the swap button.
-NAV1 \Rightarrow 114.13 If you look at VOR1, you should notice that the red "NAV" flag has disappeared, to be replaced with a "TO" flag, as shown on the right of Figure 10.5.
+The NAV receiver has an active frequency, a standby frequency, and a tuning knob, just like the COMM receiver.
+Tune it to 114.1, and press the swap button.
+NAV1 $\Rightarrow$ 114.1 If you look at VOR1, you should notice that the red "NAV" flag has disappeared, to be replaced with a "TO" flag, as shown on the right of Figure 10.5.
 That means we're receiving a signal.
 But is it the correct one?
 What if we accidentally set the wrong frequency?

 To confirm that we're tuned into the correct VOR, we listen for its ident.
 If you can't hear the ident, or if it doesn't match the chart, don't trust the needle.
 So far, you probably haven't heard a thing.
 Why?
 Check the audio panel (see Figure 10.4).
 You'll note there's a switch for all the instruments that produce useful sounds, and NAV1 is one of them.
-Flip the switch up (or down - it doesn't matter), and you
+Flip the switch up (or down - it doesn't matter), and you should hear this: ... --- --...
+Nice.
+Flip the switch back to the centre when

-2Operation of the COMM receivers was covered in the cross country flight tutorial.
+&lt;sup>2Operation of the COMM receivers was covered in the cross country flight tutorial.

-3All important actions and events will be given in the margin.
+&lt;sup>3 All important actions and events will be given in the margin.
 This should provide a nice summary of the flight, uncluttered by the verbiage of the text.

-4Still can't hear it?
+&lt;sup>4Still can't hear it?
 Check the volume control on the NAV1 receiver.
-If that has no effect, click $\textbf{File} \Rightarrow \textbf{Sound Configuration}$ and adjust the settings.
+If that has no effect, click File $\Rightarrow$ Sound Configuration and adjust the settings.
 If that doesn't work, check the volume on your computer.
 If that doesn't work, and you have external speakers, adjust the volume on the speakers.
 And if that doesn't work, check your ears.